blei-lab/treeffuser/README.rst

 Usage Example
 ============

-Here's a simple example demonstrating the usage of Treeffuser.
+Here's a simple example demonstrating how to use Treeffuser.

 We generate an heteroscedastic response with a sinusoidal mean and heavy tails.